BhairaviSanskriti/My-DevOps-Journey/AWS/Notes/README.md

 ### **Types of cloud computing**

-1. Infrastructure as a Service (Iaa
+1. Infrastructure as a Service (IaaS)
 2. Platform as a Service (PaaS)
 3. Software as a Service (SaaS)
     ![Screenshot from 2022-12-14 16-06-20](https://user-images.githubusercontent.com/106534693/207647905-6d5dc365-83d9-4e4b-b744-5c32b9f68963.png)